apple-avadhesh/apple-avadhesh.github.io/_posts/2024-10-16-Thread-Safety-in-Swift-Race-Condition-Problem.md

 ```

 #### 3. Actors
-Encapsulate <code>sharedResource<\code> within an actor to ensure thread-safe access.
+Encapsulate `sharedResource` within an actor to ensure thread-safe access.
 Introduced in Swift 5.5, actors encapsulate data and provide a safe way to access and modify it from multiple threads.
 ```swift
 func testThreadSafety() {
   let group = DispatchGroup()